The magazine of Glion Institute

 Sales and marketing

-Working in sales and marketing within hospitality involves promoting and generating revenue for the business.
+Working in marketing or sales within hospitality involves promoting and generating revenue for the business.
 As a marketing manager, you’ll create marketing and advertising strategies and conduct market research to identify growth opportunities.

 Sales and marketing professionals also build relationships with potential customers and partners, negotiate contracts, and manage budgets.